Family caregiver support: learn about policy and programmatic solutions developed by state and federal agencies

 More than 43 million U.S. adults, 13 percent of Americans, provide unpaid care to family members or friends.
 These family caregivers administer medical care, run errands, provide transportation, manage finances, and help with household chores, among other activities.

-While most family caregivers are not reimbursed for their efforts, they are a significant component of the nation’s long-term care system.
-In fact, the AARP Public Policy Institute estimated the economic value of unpaid caregivers to be approximately $470 billion in 2017.
+Family caregivers, despite the lack of reimbursement for their efforts, are a significant component of the nation’s long-term care system.
+In fact, the AARP Public Policy Institute placed the economic value of unpaid caregivers at approximately $470 billion in 2017.
 For reference, the value of family caregiving in 2017 was nearly $100 billion higher (28 percent) than all out-of-pocket spending on health care in the U.S. ($366 billion).
 However, despite their significant contributions, family caregivers are often undervalued and under or unsupported within the nation’s long-term care system.

-To address this issue, several state and federal policy solutions are used, or have been proposed to enhance caregiver supports.
+To address this issue, several state and federal policymakers have proposed or introduced solutions to enhance caregiver supports.
 These policies consider the factors that contribute to new and existing caregiver challenges, are inclusive of the different kinds of relationships that exist between caregiver and care recipients, and would support many caregivers.
 This brief reviews six different state and federal policy options to support family caregivers in the U.S.